 When Should I Decline A Post?

+While we aim for every writer's submission to meet your expectations and to require only minimal edit requests, sometimes a post just misses the mark.
 If you receive a piece of content that is completely unworkable, does not pertain to your business, or you anticipate changes taking more than three rounds of edits to fix, then you should decline it.

 How To Decline A Post